NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@val-permissive-nxdomain@@: *<yes or no>*
-    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, limited to NXDOMAIN responses that are bare, as defined below.
-Such a response is marked indeterminate and reaches the client instead of SERVFAIL.
-A bogus response of any other kind is still withheld, so the protection the unscoped option gives up - an address record the signer never published, presented to the client as the answer to its question - is kept here.
+    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`,
+    limited to NXDOMAIN responses.
+A bogus NXDOMAIN is marked indeterminate and reaches the client instead of SERVFAIL, so an operator forwarding to a filtering resolver receives its blocks as the upstream expressed them.
+A bogus response of any other kind is still withheld, including a positive answer carrying an address the signer never published.

-    This exists for a deployment that forwards to a filtering resolver, such as a threat-intelligence blocklist service.
-Such a service expresses a block by answering NXDOMAIN, and a forged NXDOMAIN carries no NSEC or NSEC3 denial proof, so the validator correctly calls it bogus.
-With this option the operator can receive the block as the NXDOMAIN the upstream intended, while keeping validation for everything else.

-    It has no effect on a name that is not under a DNSSEC signed parent: an NXDOMAIN from an insecure or unsigned zone carries nothing to fail validation against, and already reaches the client (unless a filtering upstream's forged answer is what the upstream sent, in which case the same servfail-vs-block problem does not arise).
+    A response is admitted only if it is bare: no additional section, an empty or SOA-only authority section, and any answer-section records already authenticated.
+The sections the validator does not vouch for are the ones Unbound carries to the client as received, so without that a forged negative could smuggle records the signer never published into the client's answer and the cache.
+A CNAME or DNAME chain ending in such a negative is admitted when the chain itself validates, since the chain is what the client is given; a chain that failed to validate still returns SERVFAIL.
+A filtering resolver's block is bare, so none of this costs the intended case anything.

-    It is worth being explicit about what is given up: NXDOMAIN can no longer be authenticated for the names this applies to, so an NXDOMAIN that reaches Unbound from somewhere other than the intended upstream - a hostile or compromised forwarder, or an on-path attacker when the upstream is not reached over a confidential transport - can deny the existence of a name that does in fact exist.
-A denial of existence is a lesser attack than a forged address, which is why this scoping is safer than :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, but it is not nothing.
+    NXDOMAIN can no longer be authenticated for the names this applies to: a hostile or compromised forwarder, or an on-path attacker where the upstream is not reached over a confidential transport, can deny the existence of a name that does exist.
+That is a lesser attack than a forged address, which is why this is safer than the unscoped option, but it is not nothing.
+Note also that :ref:`serve-expired<unbound.conf.serve-expired>` can answer a

-    Note the interaction with :ref:`serve-expired<unbound.conf.serve-expired>`.
-Once a permitted answer has been cached, a repeat query for the same question takes the serve-expired path before reaching this option, so the client is answered from that cached copy rather than from a fresh lookup; if that cached copy cannot be turned into a reply, the query is SERVFAIL even though this option would have served it.
-The cache entry need not be expired for the path to be taken.
-This is inherited from :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`.

-    Only a bare negative answer is admitted: the answer section must be empty, the authority section at most an SOA, and the additional section empty.
-Those are the sections the validator does not vouch for and Unbound carries as received, so without that restriction a forged negative could smuggle records the signer never published - including an address record as name-server glue for the queried name - into the client response and the cache.
-A filtering resolver's block is a bare negative, so this costs the intended case nothing.

-    A CNAME or DNAME chain that ends in such an answer is covered too, but only when the chain itself is authenticated.
-The chain is served to the client, so admitting a forged one would be handing over a redirection; the validator verifies a chain's rrsets before it examines the denial, and a message whose chain links are all secure and whose denial alone could not be proven is served as the negative it is.
-A chain that failed to validate still returns SERVFAIL.
+    repeat query from the cache before this option is reached.
+If :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>` is also enabled
+    it governs on its own, and this option has no further effect.

     Default: no

 @@UAHL@unbound.conf@val-permissive-nodata@@: *<yes or no>*
-    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, limited to NODATA responses (NOERROR with an empty answer section).
-Otherwise identical to :ref:`val-permissive-nxdomain<unbound.conf.val-permissive-nxdomain>`, including what it gives up and the :ref:`serve-expired<unbound.conf.serve-expired>` interaction, and it is the counterpart option for a filtering resolver that expresses a block as NODATA rather than as NXDOMAIN.
+    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`,
+    limited to NODATA responses, for a filtering resolver that expresses a block that way rather than as NXDOMAIN.
+Otherwise as :ref:`val-permissive-nxdomain<unbound.conf.val-permissive-nxdomain>`,
+    including what it gives up and the conditions for admission.

     Default: no